yahyarahhawi/Mello-ML/README.md

 ## Mello-ML — Unified Personality Profiling and Embeddings

-An end‑to‑end system I built to explore personality‑aware matching through culture and behavior.
-It turns rich, natural‑language inputs (books, films, music, self‑descriptions, and Big Five behaviors) into structured profiles and high‑dimensional embeddings for similarity, clustering, and visualization.
+An end‑to‑end system I built to explore personality‑aware matching and through culture and behavior.
+It turns rich, natural‑language inputs (books, films, music, self‑descriptions, and Big Five behaviors) into structured profiles and high‑dimensional meaningful embedding space for similarity, clustering, and visualization.

 ### Why I built this